huandney/Anki-Insert-Randomized-Lists/README.md

 # Insert Randomized Lists

-This add-on allows you to create lists with the class "shuffle", which, combined with the script below, serves to randomize these lists.  .
-Originally developed by [Glutanimate](https://github.com/glutanimate/anki-addons-misc/tree/master/src/editor_random_list), this version has been reformulated and updated for recent Anki versions.
+This repository contains two main components: an Anki add-on and a randomization script.
+The add-on allows you to create lists with the "shuffle" class, which, when combined with the randomization script, serves to randomize these lists.

+## Add-on

+The [add-on](https://github.com/huandney/Anki-Insert-Randomized-Lists/tree/main/src/addon) is an extension for Anki that allows the creation of lists with the "shuffle" class.
+These lists can then be randomized using the randomization script.

+## Randomization Script

+The [randomization script](https://github.com/huandney/Anki-Insert-Randomized-Lists/tree/main/src/card) is a JavaScript script that can be inserted into the front and back of an Anki card to randomize lists that have the "shuffle" class.

 ## Installation
 1. Install the add-on from [AnkiWeb](https://ankiweb.net/shared/info/xxxxxx).